Alternate history: Television

 Parallels was a planned TV show whose pilot was later released as a Netflix movie.
 The plot concerns a building which can shift realities every 36 hours and those who use the building to travel to other realities.

 The Plot Against America is an HBO miniseries where Charles Lindbergh wins the 1940 US presidential election as an anti-war candidate who moves the country toward fascism.

 Primal features Spear and Fang from the Prehistoric encountering with Ancient Egypt and Vikings era, and in episode The Primal Theory where Charles Darwin is alive in 1890 instead of 1882.

 The TV show Sliders explores different possible alternate realities by having the protagonist "slide" into different parallel dimensions of the same planet Earth.

 The Great Martian War 1913-1917 is an alternate history mockumentary where giant martians with machines invaded the Earth during WW1, causing huge technological upgrades and the entente and central powers fighting alongside each other.

 SS-GB shows a world where the Axis powers quickly win World War II, killing Churchill and installing a puppet government.
 However, British resistance fights back.

 In the various Star Trek TV shows and spin off media a Mirror Universe has been encountered where Earth has an empire that subjugates other planets.
 Doppelgängers of the main cast of many the TV shows appear in that reality.
+In Star Trek's primary universe, there are references to alternative versions of historical events, and entirely alternative ones, such as the rise of Khan Noonien Singh in the fictional Eugenics Wars, from 1992 to 1996.
+Some of these alternative events have been explained as being effects of time travel.

 The Watchmen series is set on a world where costumed heroes were initially welcomed but later outlawed.
 It is set 34 years after the events of the comic book on which the series shares a name.

-The Marvel Cinematic Universe series, Loki (2021 & 2023), on Disney+, shows an agency which prevents alterations to the timeline.
+The Marvel Cinematic Universe series, Loki (2021 and 2023), on Disney+, shows an agency which prevents alterations to the timeline.
 Alternate versions of Loki from various universes appear.

 The Marvel Cinematic Universe series, What If...?
 (2021–2024), on Disney+, shows alternate universes that depict alternate events from the MCU films.